Calculators killed slide rules. Word processors killed typewriters. Automobiles killed the horse and buggy.

 CDs killed cassette tapes.
 DVDs killed VHS tapes.
 Streaming killed both CDs and DVDs.

 Technology marches on.
-We are constantly building upon past advances in technology to create new technology.
-New technology is constantly replacing old technology.
-As humans, we innovate or we die.
+We are always building upon past advances in technology to create new technology.
+New technology is always replacing old technology.
+As humans, we innovate, or we die.

 It seems like everyone has a smartphone these days.
 Smartphones are killing off a lot of old technology.

 Here are some of the technologies smartphones will make obsolete:

 - Cards (both the kind with bar codes on them and business cards)

 Of course, no technology is ever completely killed off.
 For example, television killed off the radio.
 Radio still has a place in our world, but it is not nearly as popular as it was before television.

 What this means is that if you have a company whose livelihood depends on one of the dying technologies I mentioned above, you better start innovating.
 If you don’t, you will die.